Mike Gray – Manager, Sales

 Like so many of us, Tom rediscovered his love for bikes about 15 years ago while looking for a better workout.
 “Wow, that trail really kicked my a**,” and he never looked back.
 Mountain biking then led to road bikes a few years later.
 And he can tell you the rest.
 After retiring from the Coast Guard, Tom decided to give the bike industry a try.
 He started working for various bicycle shops as a sales person, then picking up the craft of a mechanic.
 He is a USAC licensed race mechanic; working for SRAM Neutral Race Support at local amateur and professional level road and cyclocross races.
 He is going to make sure you love your bike.
 For information on our bike service click here.

-Joanne Gusweiler – Sales, Ride Leader
+Joanne Gusweiler – Sales, Service, Ride Leader

 Don Reichman – Sales, Ride Leader, Tech Support